Truck-driving grandma is ready to deal for new casino

 BRISTOL, Va. — Amy LaPrade said Monday she could do any job Hard Rock International offered but was excited to learn more about becoming a table game dealer.

 LaPrade, of Kingsport, will get that opportunity after being offered a dealer’s job Monday during the Florida-based company’s first hiring event for its Hard Rock Hotel and Casino Bristol.
-The event, which concludes today, attracted hundreds of job seekers to the Delta Hotels Marriott convention center on Linden Drive Monday.
+The event, which concludes today, attracted hundreds of job seekers Monday to the Delta Hotels Marriott convention center on Linden Drive.

 People are also reading…

-The first casino in Virginia will be the Bristol Casino, future home of Hard Rock – a temporary facility in the Bristol Mall.
-It is expected to have about 22 table games, 875 slot machines, high limit area, a sports book, non-smoking area, retail shop, restaurant and bar.
+The first casino in Virginia will be the Bristol Casino, future home of Hard Rock — a temporary facility in the Bristol Mall.
+It is expected to have about 22 table games, 875 slot machines, a high-limit area, a sports book, a nonsmoking area, a retail shop and a restaurant and bar.

 The company plans to hire about 700 people for the temporary casino, which is expected to open in late spring.
 They will then shift over to the Hard Rock casino, which is expected to open in 2024.